mdalmamunit427/book-directory-backend-project-typescript/README.md

 # Book Directory Project

-A RESTful API for managing a book directory built with Node.js, Express, TypeScript, and MongoDB.
+A RESTful API for managing a book directory built with Node.js, Express, TypeScript, MongoDB and Mongoose.

 ## Features